-The following tables and discussion relate to the compensation paid to or earned by Brian D. Murphy, our President and Chief Executive Officer, and our two other executive officers who were serving as executive officers on April 30, 2021, H. Andrew Fulmer, our Executive Vice President, Chief Financial Officer, and Treasurer, and Curtis R. Smith, our Chief Marketing Officer.
+The following tables and discussion relate to the compensation paid to or earned by Brian D. Murphy, our President and Chief Executive Officer and our one other executive officer who was serving as an executive officer on April 30, 2022, H. Andrew Fulmer, our Executive Vice President, Chief Financial Officer, and Treasurer.
 Messrs.
-Murphy, Fulmer, and Smith are collectively referred to in this information statement as our "named executive officers."
+Murphy and Fulmer are collectively referred to in this information statement as our "named executive officers."

 Our Board of Directors has appointed a Compensation Committee, consisting exclusively of independent directors.
 The charter of the Compensation Committee authorizes the Compensation Committee to determine and approve, or to make recommendations to our Board of Directors with respect to, the compensation of our Chief Executive Officer and other executive officers.
 Our Board of Directors has authorized the Compensation Committee to make all decisions with respect to such executive compensation.
 Among other things, the Compensation Committee is authorized to determine and approve the base salary of our Chief Executive Officer and other executive officers.
-Additionally, the Compensation Committee establishes annual cash and stock-based compensation programs for our Chief Executive Officer and other executive Officer and other executive Officer and other executive Officer and other executive officers, providing our executives with variable compensation opportunities, a majority of which are based on the achievement of key operating measures, determined at the beginning of the fiscal year, tying pay to performance.
+Additionally, the Compensation Committee establishes annual cash and stock-based compensation programs for our Chief Executive Officer and other executive officers, providing our executives with variable compensation opportunities, a majority of which are based on the achievement of key operating measures, determined at the beginning of the fiscal year, tying pay to performance.
 Once the Compensation Committee determines key operating measures for the forthcoming fiscal year, the measures generally are not subject to material changes during the fiscal year.
 The Compensation Committee, with advice from its independent compensation consultant, also determines the compensation of our Board of Directors.